-- Students in the Database Programming concentration area learn how to manipulate databases to create custom reports for business and industry, and they are able to provide support for the use, and maintenance of database tables. - Students in the Network Security concentration learn about installing, testing, and maintaining computer networks. - Simulation and Game Programming students learn the fundamentals of video game and simulation design and basic programming skills. - Web Development students learn basic web design skills and programming fundamentals.
+- Students in the Database Programming concentration area learn how to manipulate databases to create custom reports for business and industry, and they are able to provide support for the use, and maintenance of database tables. - Students in the Network Security concentration learn about installing, testing, and maintaining computer networks. - Web Development students learn basic web design skills and programming fundamentals.